ericaezhou/education_research/README.md

 ### influential_analysis:

+`before_removal_dfbetas`: DFBETAS values for eaah parameter of interet before influential entities removal

+`after removal_dfbetas`: DFBETAS values for eaah parameter of interet after influential entities removal

-`dfbetas_computation.ipynb` contains replication code used to create DFBETAS values for each parameter of interest in the `after_removal_dfbetas` and `before_removal_dfbetas` folders
+`dfbetas_computation.ipynb`: replication code used to create DFBETAS values

-`dfbetas_visualization.ipynb` contains replication code used to create DFBETAS plots before and after influential entities removal
+`dfbetas_visualization.ipynb`: replication code used to create DFBETAS plots

-`removed_entities` contains influential enitities identified for mathpass, elapass, and dropout, which are removed in the final data sample
+`removed_entities`: influential enitities identified for mathpass, elapass, and dropout that are ultimately removed in the final data sample